 I would recommend lightly frying the eggplant before putting in the oven to get that crispy coating.
 I use my skillet pan because I’m obsessed with that thing, seriously if you don’t have one get one!

 I top the eggplants with my super simple spicy tomato sauce because I love hot and spicy, if you can’t handle the heat you can omit the chili (don’t recommend).
 Definitely make your own sauce it’s so easy to blitz up in a blender and it tastes 10 times better than sore bought jars.

 Top with a bucket load of cheese and serve with some crispy potatoes and greens and boom you got yourself a banging dinner.

 Another top tip for you, while your waiting for this bad boy to bake in the oven and get that cheese all melty, golden and delightful move your body.
 Have a dance, do some yoga have a wine, blast some disco tunes you got 20 minutes have a party man!

-If you wanted to make this dairy free you could top with vegan cheese ( I am not a fan, but if it works great for you).
-To make it vegan you could skip out the egg and use a dairy free milk as an alternative.
+If you wanted to make this dairy-free you could top with vegan cheese ( I am not a fan, but if it works for you, great).
+To make it vegan you could skip out the egg and use dairy-free milk as an alternative.
 Again have not tried this so if fucks up that’s not on me.
 If you do try and it works great!

 I hope you enjoy this recipe, and as always keep on cooking good looking.